alexeiudovenko/node-word-frequencies/readme.md

 ### Prerequsites
-You need node.js (version preferably LTS version), npm or yarn to be installed
+You need node.js (preferably LTS version and at least Node.js ≥ v10.5.0), npm or yarn to be installed

 ### Steps to reproduce locally